Kapp Niles: History

-In 2014, the group of companies with 850 employees worldwide offers a wide range of machine tools for hard fine machining of gears and profiles.
-External or internal gears for applications in the automotive, aerospace and compressor industries, drive technology, energy and wind power, railway technology, raw materials extraction and shipbuilding can be ground with these machines.

-In March 2017, the sales and service activities for Kapp Niles products in Russia and neighbouring countries were combined in Kapp Niles Russia, LLC, based in Moscow.
+In March 2017, the sales and service activities for KAPP NILES products in Russia and neighbouring countries were combined in Kapp Niles Russia, LLC, based in Moscow.

-On 1 April 2017, the company Kapp Niles Metrology GmbH became active in the group of companies.
-The aim is the development, production and distribution of measuring machines, measuring devices and related services, especially for the quality control of gears and profiles.
+On 1 April 2017, the company KAPP NILES Metrology GmbH became part of the KAPP NILES Group.
+It develops, produces and distributes measuring machines, measuring devices and related services, especially for the quality control of gears and profiles.
 With this new product division, the group of companies is further expanding its product portfolio along the value chain.

-In 2020, the Kapp Niles Group opened new branches in Ramos Arizpe, Mexico and Bangalore, India.
+In 2020, the KAPP NILES Group opened new branches in Ramos Arizpe, Mexico and Bangalore, India.
 These branches will expand accessibility in the respective markets and further strengthen the market position.

 Martin Kapp retired from the company management on 1 July 2021.
-His sons Michael and Matthias Kapp have since continued the family tradition and strengthened the management with Helmut Nüssle and Michael Bär.
+His sons Michael and Matthias Kapp have since continued the family tradition and strengthened the management with Michael Bär.
+Helmut Nüssle has been a member of the management team since 2004.
 Martin Kapp moved to the advisory board and chairs it.

+After many years of commitment as Managing Director of the KAPP NILES Group, Helmut Nüssle retired on January 31, 2024.

+In 2025, the group of companies with about 1000 employees worldwide offers a wide range of machine tools for finishing of gears and profiles as well as appropriate tools and measuring machines.
+External or internal gears and profiles for applications in the automotive, aerospace and compressor industries, drive technology, energy and wind power, railway technology, raw materials extraction and shipbuilding can be ground and measured with these machines.